Exynos7580/android_device_samsung_j7eltexx/README.md

 TODO:
 -----
  - HWC VSync
- - Camera (co-related with HWC)
- - Figure Out Incoming Calls
+ - Figure Out Incoming Calls audio
  - random reboot (Need to Verify fixed or not)
- - Sepolicy needs to be fixed
+ - Sepolicy needs to be fixed (disabled)